 Real Yield = Nominal Yield - Inflation

-The reason these calculations exist is that inflation reduces the purchasing power of each dollar of savings you hold.
-If you keep your money in a safe, it's nominal value remains the same, but the real value of each dollar is diminished by the inflation rate.
+These calculations exist because inflation reduces the purchasing power of each dollar of savings you hold.
+If you keep your money in a safe, its nominal value remains the same, but the real value of each dollar is diminished by the inflation rate.

 Negative Real Yields